Garrett-Productions/willsClass_day2/objectMaster.md

 Steps
-1. Im gonna have th assignemnt on the notepad of my phone for refernce for each question, behind my laptop
+1. Im gonna have the assignemnt on the notepad of my phone for refernce for each question, behind my laptop